jasync-sql/jasync-sql/README.markdown

 - checkout the source code
 - find bugs, find places where performance can be improved
 - check the **What is missing** piece
+- check the [issues page](https://github.com/mauricio/postgresql-async/issues) for bugs or new features
 - send a pull request with specs

 ## Main public interface